Bad Welding vs Good Welding: Details Explained

 • Rough and uneven welding surface.

-4.OXY welding
+4.OXY Welding

 Oxy-acetylene welding, also known as gas welding, utilizes a flame generated by the combustion of a combustible gas (acetylene) mixed with an oxidizer gas (oxygen) as a heat source to melt the welding material and the base material, achieving the welding between atoms.